BonsaiDen/JavaScript-Garden/doc/arguments.md

 as well as the function's formal parameters.

-As a result, changing the value of a formal parameter will also change the value corresponding formal parameter, and the other way around.
+As a result, changing the value of a formal parameter will also change the value of the corresponding property of the arguments object, and the other way around.

     function foo(a, b, c) {
         arguments[0] = 2;